ISSF Logo

 The ISSF recognizes shooting sport events in four disciplines:

-All events can be conducted as individual and team events - three members by teams - for men, women, men junior and women junior.
+All events can be conducted as individual and team events — with team being composed by three members each — in four categories: men, men junior, women and women junior.

 RIFLE

-ISSF Rifle competitions include 10 meters, 50 meters and 300 meters events.
+Distances: Olympic Rifle matches include 10 and 50 meters events.
+Non-Olympic Rifle matches include 10 meters, 50 meters and 300 meters events.

-Positions: Shooters fire from standing, kneeling and prone positions, depending on the event and on the stege of the competition.
-In the standing position, the rifle is held with both hands and rests on the shoulder, and the left arm may be supported on the chest or hip.
-When kneeling, the right-handed shooter may touch the ground with the toe of the right foot, the right knee and the left foot.
-In the prone position, a shooter may not let the rifle rest against, or touch, any object.
-The right-handed shooter's left forearm must form an angle of at least 30 degrees from the horizontal.
+In the standing position the rifle is held with both hands and rests on the shoulder; the left arm may be supported by the chest or the hip.
+In the kneeling position the right-handed shooter may touch the ground with the toe of the right foot, the right knee and the left foot.
+In the prone position the rifle cannot rest against or touch any object; the right-handed shooter’s left forearm must form an angle of at least 30 degrees from the ground.

-Rifle Sights: Only "metallic" sights are permitted, which have no lenses or system of lenses.
-Coloured filters are permitted and the rear sight has fine adjustments for windage and elevation.
+Rifle sights: Only metallic sight are permitted: they have no lenses or system of lenses; color filters are allowed and the rear sight can have fine adjustment for windage and elevation.

 PISTOL

-Distances: ISSF Pistol competitions include 10 meters, 25 meters and 50 meters events.
+Distances: Olympic Pistol matches include 10 meters and 25 meters events.
+Non-Olympic Pistol matches include 10 meters, 25 meters and 50 meters events.

-Positions: Pistol shooters use a standing position and must hold and fire the gun with one hand, with the wrist clearly free of support.
+Positions: Pistol shooters fire from a standing position and they must hold and fire the gun with one hand, with the wrist clearly free of support.

-Pistol sights: Only "open" sights are permitted.
-The open sights consist of a post or blade sight at the front and the notch at the rear.
-Optical, mirror, telescope, laser beam or electronically projected dot, sights are prohibited.
+Pistol sights: Only open sights are permitted.
+The open sights consist of a post or blade sight at the front of the gun, and a notch at the rear.
+Any other type of sight — optical, mirror, telescope, laser beam or electronically projected beam — are prohibited.
 The rear sight usually has fine adjustments for windage and elevation.

 SHOTGUN

-Competition: In all 3 of the Shotgun events (Trap, Double Trap and Skeet) the shooters, drawn in Squads of 6, must stand on designated shooting stations to shoot at clay targets which are released on or after the shooter’s command.
-A “HIT” is declared when the target is shot at according to the rules and at least 1 visible piece is seen by the Referee to fall from it.
-The shooter who hits the most targets (qualification rounds + Finals) wins.
+Competition: In the three Shotgun events — Trap, Double Trap and Skeet — shooters are drawn in squad of six.
+They must stand on designated shooting stations and shoot at clay targets that are released after their command.
+A hit is declared when the target is shot at according to the rules and at least one piece of it is seen falling by the referees.

 Juniors